Home / Blog / Structured Data for SEO: The Complete Guide (With Tools)

 The best tools to generate, validate, and monitor schema

-• Generate: Dentsu/Merkle’s Schema Markup Generator is a quick way to craft JSON-LD.
-Many CMSs and SEO plugins also output schema automatically—use them, then refine.
+• Generate: Dentsu/Merkle's Schema Markup Generator is a quick way to craft JSON-LD.
+Many CMSs and SEO plugins (including all-in-one SEO plugins like Yoast or Rank Math) also output structured data automatically, use them, then refine.

 • Validate eligibility (rich results): Google's Rich Results Test checks whether your markup qualifies for supported features and flags blocking errors and warnings.